nestybox/sysbox-flatcar-preview/README.md

 flatcar-vm  us-central1-a  n2-standard-4               10.128.15.196  34.132.170.36  RUNNING
 ```

-Once the VM boots, Sysbox will be installled and running.
-You can verify this as follows:
+When the VM boots, Sysbox will be already installed and running.
+You can verify
+this as follows:

 ```console
 core@flatcar-vm ~ $ systemctl status sysbox